US company buys 45% stake in BBL

 "There is therefore huge potential to use the transformative power of sport for the benefit of our growing audience and to increase the impact we can deliver from the grassroots to the very top of the professional game."

-Basketball is the second most played team sport in the UK, with a quarter of teenagers involved in at least two games a month - and 47% of them from non-white backgrounds, according to Sport England figures.
+Basketball is the second-most played team sport in the UK, with a quarter of teenagers involved in at least two games a month - and 47% of them from non-white backgrounds, according to Sport England figures.

 The development plan will be targeted at all levels of the UK game, from grassroots upwards.